bogaczmateusz/smartmeal/.ai/api-plan.md

 2. **Recipe Access:**
    - Users can only view, create, update, and delete their own recipes
    - Enforced by RLS policies: `auth.uid() = user_id`
-   - Both AI-generated and manually created recipes can be edited once saved to the database
+   - Both AI-generated and manually created recipes can be edited once saved to the database via `PATCH /api/recipes/:id`
-   - **Client-side rule:** AI-generated recipes cannot be edited before being saved (enforced in UI, not API)
+   - Note: The restriction preventing edits to AI-generated recipes before they are saved is a client-side UI concern (the preview state never reaches the database until explicitly saved)

 3. **Account Deletion:**
    - Users can only delete their own account